 One API to run them all: Kroki

 More than an alternative different syntax/rendering to those mentioned so far, Kroki provides a unified API with support for a number of diagrams.
 Basically, in one tool (or better said in one API) you have all the model types you may want to create from the text.
-You can install it on your own machine or use Kroki as a free external service.
+You can install it on your machine or use Kroki as a free external service.

 Textual modeling API